 - If you find the coating of the chicken is starting brown too fast and burn, then turn down the heat of the pan.

 - By itself, the chicken might not be enough so you can try having a side with it to help bulk out the meal a bit.
-For example, this paleo fried chicken goes amazing with some paleo friendly ketchup or even some tasty paleo-friendly BBQ sauce.
-I also find that some simple paleo sweet potato fries go amazing with the chicken if you have the extra time.
+For example, this paleo fried chicken goes fantastic with some paleo friendly ketchup or even some tasty paleo-friendly BBQ sauce.
+I also find that some simple paleo sweet potato fries go terrific with the chicken if you have the extra time.